Families, feuds and foreigners: a tale of African caution

-NAIROBI (Reuters) - In Africa, foreign investors beware: business is often a family affair.
-Just ask Wal-Mart (WMT.N), the world’s largest retailer.
+NAIROBI, Nov 13 (Reuters) - In Africa, foreign investors beware: business is often a family affair.
+Just ask Wal-Mart , the world’s largest retailer.

 When it sought a foothold in east Africa, it sparked a family feud in one of its acquisition targets, Kenya’s Naivas supermarket chain.